CIDARLAB/clotho3/clotho3-web/README.md

 - trails functionality
-    - youtube events - pass as param to function
+    - youtube events - NOT WORKING
-    - keybindings for advancing etc.
+        - pass as param to function
     - templates
         - types
             - sequence